Joshua G. Cole

 Joshua Gregory Cole (born July 25, 1990) is an American politician.
-A Democrat, he is a former member of the Virginia House of Delegates, representing the 28th district which encompasses Stafford County, Virginia and Fredericksburg, Virginia in Northern Virginia.
-Cole is also a member of the Democratic National Committee since elected by the Democratic Party of Virginia at the 2020 convention.
+A Democrat, he served one term as member of the Virginia House of Delegates as the representative of Virginia's 28th district.
+Elected by the Democratic Party of Virginia, Cole served as a member of the Democratic National Committee at the 2020 convention.
+Cole was elected to represent Virginia's 65th district in the 2023 Virginia House of Delegates election.
+He is facing Sean Steinway for re-election in 2025.

-Early life
+Early life and education

 Cole was born in Washington, D.C., and grew up in Stafford County, Virginia.
 He graduated from North Stafford High School and attended Liberty University for three years.
+He currently attends the University of Mary Washington.

 Career

 He worked for Liberty University and Richmond City Public Schools.
-He was also a pastor and is the president of the Stafford County NAACP.
+He was also a pastor and is the immediate past president of the Stafford County NAACP.
 Cole has also had many staff positions in the Virginia Assembly.
-Between the 2017 and 2019 elections, he was chief of staff to delegate Kelly Fowler.
+Between the 2017 and 2019 elections, he was chief of staff to Delegate Kelly Convirs-Fowler.

+Virginia House of Delegates

-In 2017, Cole ran for the 28th district in the 2017 Virginia House of Delegates election but lost to the Republican Bob Thomas by 73 votes.
+In 2017, Cole ran for the 28th district in the 2017 Virginia House of Delegates election but lost to Bob Thomas by 73 votes.

 In 2019, Cole announced his campaign for the same seat in the 2019 election.
-He faced the Stafford County Supervisor Paul V. Milde, who had defeated Thomas in the Republican primary.
+He faced then Stafford County Supervisor, Paul V. Milde, who had defeated Thomas in the Republican primary.
 Cole won with 51.8% of the vote.

+His 2021 re-election won the support of the LGBTQ Victory Fund, an organization dedicated to electing LGBTQ candidates.
+He also received endorsement from The Collective PAC, Joe Biden, Kamala Harris, and Barack Obama.
 Cole was defeated for re-election in November 2021 by Tara Durant.

-Personal

-Cole is openly bisexual; his 2021 re-election won the support of the LGBTQ Victory Fund, an organization dedicated to electing LGBTQ candidates.
+In 2023, Cole declared his candidacy for the redrawn 65th district.
+He won the seat in the general election.